GitHubDragonFly/GitHubDragonFly.github.io/README.md

 ## Applicable to most viewers

 - Menu with controls can be located either on top or on the bottom of the page
-- Almost all viewers include the interactive [Orbit Controls Gizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) for orientation
+- Almost all viewers include the interactive `Orbit Controls Gizmo` for orientation, either [old](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) or [new](https://github.com/Fennec-hub/three-viewport-gizmo) version
 - Most viewers, if not all, have been tested as functional in the latest Firefox / Chrome / Edge / Safari browsers
   - do note that mobile Safari browser might be finicky about certain features
-- For quick testing of any viewer, see the `URLS4MODELS.md` file for corresponding URL examples
 - Some loading instructions are also available in [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) and [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) repositories
 - Drag-and-drop is currently only supporteded in current standalone and desktop WebGPU viewers
 - ZIP file support is currently only available in OBJ+MTL viewers and current standalone and desktop WebGPU viewers